-Clustered (Group) standard errors in parentheses Signif.
-Codes: \\\: 0.01, \\: 0.05, \: 0.1 gies.
+The test of the secondary hypotheses shows that there are associations between the personality traits agreeableness and cognitive ability with behavior in the Sustainability Game.
+In particular, in line with Hypothesis H-Raven high cognitive ability players more often play equilibrium strategies.
 As a corollary, we expect that they are less likely to choose "wasteful" strategies.
 Waste occurs when a group contributes to the special account more than the sustainability threshold.
 In Appendix B.4 we explore this relation between cognitive ability and Waste.
 Participants with higher Raven score indeed less often contribute above the threshold z (Appendix Table B.6) with the consequence that groups with higher average Raven score less often induce waste (Appendix Table B.7).

 Finally, we explore how cooperative behavior in the Sustainability Game correlates with environmental attitudes.
 We find systematic correlations with the New Ecological Paradigm (NEP) score, but no relation with our small CO2 footprint score.
-The NEP measures the endorsement of a "pro-ecological" world view (Dunlap et al., 2000).
-The results in Appendix Table B.5 indicate that participants with a stronger ecological concern are more likely to play Close to Cooperation beyond the effects of other control variables (Table B.8).
+The NEP measures the endorsement of a "pro-ecological" world view (Dunlap et al., 2000).22 The results in Appendix Table B.5 indicate that participants with a stronger ecological concern are more likely to play Close to Cooperation beyond the effects of other control variables (Table B.8).
 The effect is significant overall, but seems to be mainly driven by T-OnePlayer.
-Appendix Table B.9 further shows that a higher NEP score is associated with a lower probability of playing Close to Defection, without any clear differences among the treatments.
-Therefore, sustainable behavior in our Sustainability Game is positively associated with pro-environmental orientation.
+Appendix Table B.9 further shows that a higher NEP score is associated with a lower probability of playing Close to Defection, without any clear differences